ralf-br/ng-harvest-jira-sync/README.md

   - change to Developer mode
   - Load unpacked extension...
   - select the `/dist` folder (after calling `ng build`)
-  - for reloading the plugin after code changes call `ng build` again and use the reload link in Chrome or `Ctrl+R`
+  - for reloading the plugin after code changes just call `ng build` - chrome automatically detects changes

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 - This will not allow the app to communicate to JIRA and Harvest for CSRF reasons.
-- Instead the app needs to be build and imported as chrome plugin
+- (!)
+Instead the app needs to be build using `ng build` and imported as chrome plugin

 ## Code scaffolding